lkodinsson/MARS/Basic/PHB.md

 Multiple sickness effects do not add their degree of effect together, instead only apply a penalty based on the strongest sickness effect.
 Multiple sources of sickness are still tracked separately.

+If a sickness effect does not specify a duration, that duration is assumed to be 1 week.
+After reaching this duration the target will attempt a fortitude check to resist the sickness.
+If successful, the degree of effect is reduced by 1.
+If no difficulty is specified, it is assumed to be 10.

 #### Stunned

 At the beginning of a stunned character's turn, they lose the stunned effect and a swift action.
 Until then, stunned characters cannot perform reactions.